pelithne/AKS_secure_baseline_the_hard_way/README.md

 FW_SUBNET_PREFIX=10.0.0.0/26 # IP address range of the Firewall subnet JUMPBOX_SUBNET_PREFIX=10.0.0.64/26 # IP address range of the Jumpbox subnet
 ````
-Configure the spoke according to the IP Plan (see image above)
+Configure the spoke according to the IP Plan (see image above).

 ````bash
 SPOKE_VNET_NAME=Spoke_VNET